 Unwelcome sexual advances, requests for sexual favors, and other verbal, non-verbal or physical conduct of a sexual nature, when: …

-3. Such conduct has the purpose or effect:
+3. Such conduct has the purpose or effect of:

-a. of interfering with the individual’s work or educational performance;
+a. interfering with the individual’s work or educational performance;

-b. of creating an intimidating, hostile, or offensive working and/or learning
+b. creating an intimidating, hostile, or offensive working and/or learning environment; or

-c. of interfering with or limiting one’s ability to participate in or benefit from an
+c. interfering with or limiting one’s ability to participate in or benefit from an educational program or activity.

-3. Sexual advances, physical or implied, or direct propositions of a sexual nature.
-This activity may include inappropriate/unnecessary touching or rubbing against another, sexually suggestive or degrading jokes or comments, remarks of a sexual nature about one’s clothing and/or body, preferential treatment in exchange for sexual activity, and the inappropriate display of sexually explicit pictures, text, printed materials, or objects that do not serve an academic purpose.
+3. Unwelcome sexual advances, physical or implied, or direct propositions of a sexual nature.
+This activity may include inappropriate/unnecessary touching or rubbing against another, sexually suggestive or degrading jokes or comments, remarks of a sexual nature about one’s clothing or body, preferential treatment in exchange for sexual activity, and the inappropriate display of sexually explicit pictures, text, printed materials, or objects that do not serve an academic purpose.

-4. A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or that humiliates another.
+4. A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort or that humiliates another.